WhatsApp Mishap: How Your Phone May Not Be As Secure As You Thought

 The response then leads to a fake Netflix site that phished personal details of those who clicked the link

-Though since being delta with by Google, the malicious app was downloaded approximately 500 times, siphoning people's personal data and quietly listening for the next opportunity to strike.
+Though since being dealt with by Google, the malicious app was downloaded approximately 500 times, siphoning people's personal data and quietly listening for the next opportunity to strike.
 This serves as a sobering reminder of how vigilant we have to be, even on our own phones.

 No longer can we trust that cyber crime is exclusive to computers or laptops.
 Cyber criminals are looking for opportunities to intrude and exploit our behaviours, good digital hygiene is crucial, even on our smartphones and should be implemented as soon as possible.